tophercollins/dndwithtoph-eda/README.md

-# DnDwithToph Exploratory Data Analysis
+# DnDwithToph.com Exploratory Data Analysis

 This analysis aims to improve the data collected from [DnDwithToph.com](https://dndwithtoph.com/) earnings through running adventures on [Outschool.com](https://outschool.com/) and provide valuable insights.
 The project involves data preprocessing, transformation, and initial observations.
 Below is an overview of the steps taken in the analysis.